 His work explores images that are often finds of a lofty classical nature but also urban or mountain landscapes, sometimes trains, planes, symbolic elements, employed by the artist to construct and deconstruct a new evocative visual repertoire.

-Currently, Luca Pignatelli’s research focuses on materials and on the esthetic and conceptual possibilities generated by the superimposition and stratification of different iconographic cultures.
+Currently, Luca Pignatelli’s research focuses on materials and on the aesthetic and conceptual possibilities generated by the superimposition and stratification of different iconographic cultures.

 Persepoli represents the most recent outcome of this journey of never-ending experimentation: a cycle of mixed media on antique Persian carpets, created under the intention of integrating distant historical periods, cultures and worlds.